jonjamz/reactive-object/README.md

 ### Authors

 [Warnar Boekkooi](https://github.com/boekkooi), author of the more feature-rich `reactive-extra`.
 Forked and edited by me, [Jon Jamz](https://github.com/jonjamz).
-I'm currently maintaining this as a separate package.
+I'm maintaining this as a separate package.